nswdpc/silverstripe-datawrapper/docs/en/002_webhooks.md

 content-type: application/json
 content-length: 32

-{"id":"zPrsY","publicVersion":1}
+{"id":"abcd1","publicVersion":6}
 ```

-You can use a system such as Pipedream to inspect incoming requests.
+You can use a system such as Pipedream to inspect and debug webhook requests.

 ## Turning off/on